holecekp/FuzzyMath/README.md

 # Fuzzy Numbers Library for .NET
 An open-source library for performing basic operations with fuzzy numbers.
 It supports piecewise linear fuzzy numbers of arbitrarily high degree, which makes it computationally efficient.
 Piecewise linear fuzzy numbers can also be used to approximate more complex types of fuzzy numbers.

+The library is written in C# and it targets .NET Standard 2.0 so that it could be used in the modern .NET versions as well as in older .NET Framework applications.

+The library will be available as a Nuget (Holecek.FuzzyMath).
+It's currently in a pre-release version.

 # Usage
 ## Create a fuzzy number

+The classes related to fuzzy numbers are located in the `Holecek.FuzzyMath.FuzzyNumbers` namespace.
 Using the `FuzzyNumber` class constructor, you can create various common types of fuzzy numbers.
 A **triangular fuzzy number** can be created by passing three values to the constructor:

 ```csharp